 Criminology provides a sociological analysis of criminal behavior and the criminalization process.
-It is a systematic study of criminal and delinquent behavior in U.S. including variations, ramifications, explanations, measures of control, and treatment.
-Topics include the field of criminology; crime in the modern world; basic locations of crime; major deviations; violence and vocational patterns; juvenile delinquency; addiction; crimes of violence; criminal careers; organized crime; white collar crime; critical issues in crime causation; nature of punishment and trends in punishment; law enforcement; police, courts, and the penal code.
+The course is a systematic study of criminal and delinquent behavior in the United States including variations, ramifications, explanations, measures of control, prevention and treatment.
+Topics covered include the field of criminology; crime in the modern world, basic locations and extent of crime; major deviations, violence and vocational patterns; juvenile delinquency; addiction; crimes of violence; criminal careers, organized crime; white collar crime; critical issues in crime causation; nature of punishment and trends in punishment; and law enforcement: police, courts and penal codes.

 After completing this course, you should be able to:

 - CO1 Identify and explain the definitions and major concepts involved in the study of criminology.

 - CO2 Compare, contrast and evaluate the various methods for collecting and presenting crime data.

 - CO3 Identify various schools of criminology.

 - CO4 Explain and critique major theories of crime and criminal behavior.

 - CO5 Evaluate various criminological theories in light of existing research and societal experience.

 - CO6 Discuss various types of criminal and delinquent conduct and societal responses to illegal conduct.

 - CO7 Write cogent, coherent, and substantially error-free essays or papers.